mwinkler/pxt-m5stack-unit-encoder/README.md

-# M5Stack Unit Encoder Extension
+# M5Stack Unit Encoder MakeCode Extension

 This is a MakeCode extension for the M5Stack Unit Encoder - a rotary encoder with RGB LEDs and button functionality.